teodevgroup/teo/README.md

 ## Introduction

-Teo is a **schema-centered** next-generation web framework for Rust, Node.js and Python.
+Teo is a **schema-driven** web server framework.
+The API is native to Rust, Node.js and Python.

 ## Highlights & Features

+* Native to Rust, Node.js and Python
 * Innovative schema definition inspired by GraphQL and Prisma
 * Auto database migration
 * Supports Rust, Node.js and Python